CommBank-PowerBoard/powerboard-e-commerce-commercetools-payment-connector/README.md

 ```

-Replace the placeholder values with your actual Commercetools API credentials.
+Replace the placeholder values with your Commercetools API credentials.

-#### For the Notification Module
+* **Notification Module**

-Navigate to the notification directory and set up the environment variables:
+Navigate to the notification directory and set up the environment variables.

 ```
 echo 'POWERBOARD_INTEGRATION_CONFIG={